DataDan01/Daniel-s-Neural-Network-Adventures/ReadMe.md

   + Random cost functions
   + Random connections
 3. Try to build a faster implementation with Rcpp or Julia

-### Current Progress

-I'm getting stuck while trying to roll up neurons into each other and finally into the sigmoid output.
-I successfully programmatically rolled everything into one massive sigmoid function and was able to compute the partial derivatives.
-For the single neuron, playing around with the learning rate and capping the partial derivatives (to prevent sigmoid gradient explosion) led to reasonable accuracy.
-Stochastic gradient descent on the deeper network is creating weights that basically output a probability of 0.5, which leads to a similar log-loss as just naively guessing the average.
-This was a decent first attempt but I am definitely missing some intuition here.
-The current plan is to [learn more calculus](https://ocw.mit.edu/courses/mathematics/18-02sc-multivariable-calculus-fall-2010) so I can [learn more about neural networks](http://cs231n.stanford.edu/).
-I already picked up some Python to prepare for CS231n.

 ### Resources